Lesson Plans

 4. Students should create a key identifying the color to the time in the space to the right.

 5. Using the blank map provided (and coloring pencils), students document areas of activity and/or change of their variable.
 Note: They should use a different color pencil for each of the six different time periods.
 For virtual learners, use Chrome Canvas.
 For example, students will identify areas of high values for each of the months, starting with January.
 Students use a colored pencil to shade these regions.
-Next, they analyze the poster cards for March and document (on the same sheet) the locations of the high concentrations using a different colored pencil.
+Next, they analyze the satellite images for March and document (on the same sheet) the locations of the high concentrations using a different colored pencil.
 Repeat this process for each of the months.
 After repeated updates to the same map, geographic “hot spots” will become obvious, as well as months that experienced a shift in geographic range.

 Instructions